8 Steps for Parents Completing the FAFSA® Form

 When selecting your marital status in this section, you should follow this guide:

-- Divorced or separated but currently living together—select “Unmarried and both legal parents living together”
+- divorced or separated but currently living together or never married but living together—select “Unmarried and both legal parents living together”

 6